1111 Pennsylvania Ave. NW//Washington, DC 20004-2541//United States

-Achieved a complete defense verdict for Hewlett Packard Enterprises in the Eastern District of Texas.
+Achieved a complete defense verdict for a Fortune 500 technology company in the Eastern District of Texas.
 The jury rejected the infringement claims for a patent alleged to be standard essential and licensed throughout the networking industry for more than $100 million.
 The jury found the asserted claims not infringed and invalid.
 The invalidity finding followed two reexaminations and full review by the Patent Trial and Appeal Board during an inter partes review.

 Achieved a trial victory for Dalmatia Import Group, the market leader in specialty fig jam products, in the Eastern District of Pennsylvania.
 The jury awarded Dalmatia damages for trade secret misappropriation, trademark infringement, counterfeiting, breach of contract and conversion.
 Natalie led the trade secret misappropriation efforts, examining the technical experts who testified on issues related to product development and the chemical properties of fig jams.